Russell Wilson shows up for work at VMAC as contract talks continue

 While the world waited on word on Wilson, the Seahawks did make a few moves, with restricted free agents George Fant and Quinton Jefferson officially signing their tenders, and nine exclusive rights free agents also signing their tenders.

 The nine ERFAs kept in the fold are: linebackers Austin Calitro and Emmanuel Ellerbee, center Joey Hunt, defensive end Branden Jackson, safetey Shalom Luani, running back J.D.
 McKissic, snapper Tyler Ott, cornerback Kalan Reed and guard Jordan Simmons.
+The only ERFA who did not sign his deal Monday was receiver David Moore.
+But Tom Peliserro of the NFL Network reported that Moore will sign his contract Tuesday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.